 Tse’s book presents the inner workings of corporate finance in a simple and easy-to-understand manner, aiming to add fun to an industry that can come off as intimidating to some.

 Herold’s book is a practical guide that will help you understand the most common terms used by finance professionals.

 Free Corporate Finance eBooks

-The student-friendly book takes an innovative and market-driven approach to discuss the current environment of corporate finance.
+This student-friendly book takes an innovative and market-driven approach to discuss the current environment of corporate finance.

-The book contains 18 chapters that cover three basic themes: an emphasis on intuition, a unified valuation approach, and a managerial focus.
+This book contains 18 chapters that cover three basic themes: an emphasis on intuition, a unified valuation approach, and a managerial focus.

 Advanced Corporate Finance Books

-Students, researchers, and professionals will find the book useful as it covers the dynamic models of corporate finance decisions from dividend distribution and issuance of securities to capital structure.
+Students, researchers, and professionals will find the book useful, as it covers the dynamic models of corporate finance decisions, from dividend distribution and issuance of securities to capital structure.